Jonas Berggren

 Jonas Petter Berggren (born 21 March 1967) is a Swedish musician, singer-songwriter, and record producer, also known as Joker.
-He started writing songs when he was seven and continues to write for the band Ace of Base, which he is a founding member of, as well as for other artists.
-He is the oldest of the three Berggren siblings (Jonas, Linn and Jenny) that originally made up 3/4 of Ace of Base, as well as the only male.
+He started writing songs when he was seven and continues to write for the band Ace of Base, a group he formed with his two sisters Linn and Jenny.
+Berggren has written most of their hit songs including "All That She Wants", "The Sign", and "Beautiful Life".
+As well as singing, he also plays the guitar and keyboards.